cylc/cylc-admin/docs/proposal-cylc-set.md

   - If the `succeeded` or `failed` outputs are set, disable automatic retries.

 3. Force expire tasks.
-  - Expire means "we don't need to run this task anymore".
+  - Expire means "we no longer need to run (or rerun) this task".
-     - Can be automatic (clock-expire) or manual.
+     - Expire can be automatic (clock-expire) or manual.
-     - Allow waiting tasks to expire without running all.
+     - Allow waiting tasks to expire without running at all.
      - Allow the scheduler to forget incomplete tasks without re-running to complete them.
   - Make `cylc remove` obsolete (currently, incomplete tasks have to be "removed" if not re-run to completion).
-  - This amounts to a Cylc 7 style "state reset", but - see below - `expired` should really be demoted to a task attribute

 Expiration is a bigger topic in its own right, due to its connection to task outputs and automatica triggering.
 See